kanakiyajay/rockstar-of-design/README.md

 ## Features

-1. Html5 responsive website
+1. Html5 responsive website.
-1. Responsive
 1. Uses Bootstrap 3.
-1. Follows Conventions.
+1. Uses grunt as the primary build tool.
 1. Follows Minimalism everywhere.
-1. All the css files are seperated.
+1. All the css files are seperated according to their requirements.
 1. Css3 transitions are used for animations.
 1. Proper Usage of heading tags.
-1. Uses pure Css traingles no javascript or images.
+1. Uses pure Css triangles and uses no javascript or images.
 1. Uses autofocus on the input search.
 1. No back-end just a single-page Angular-js App.

 ## Libraries Used

 1. JQuery
-1. Twitter Bootstrao
+1. Twitter Bootstrap
 1. Angular-js

 #Contact